sodasoba1/NSW-Custom-Game-Icons/docs/usingnxgic.md

 !!!info "my repo might have multiple variants for certain games, it might have older variations of a TID for homebrew between different icons"

-## Showing Icons Based off TitleID
+## Showing Icons Based off TitleID :material-list-status:
 ---
  you can show icons matching installed TIDs by clicking